pyamsoft/pydroid/arch/README.md

 a `UiViewModel`, one or more `UiViews`, and a `UiController`.

 The `UiViewModel` is the `UiStateViewModel` class, extended with some small extras.
-The UiViewModel is the middleman between a View and a Controller - and requires you to override a function called `handleViewEvent(UiViewEvent) -> Unit` which is called in response to any event fired from any UiView.
-The UiViewModel also provides a `publish(UiControllerEvent) -> Unit` function, which can be called to pass events to the Controller.
+The UiViewModel is the middleman between a View and a Controller - UiView events are published to the Controller, which can then decide how to handle the event.
+In many cases, it will delegate the event to the ViewModel, though in the case of single events like Navigation, the Controller will handle it.

 The `UiView` class is NOT Android's representation of a View.
 The `UiView` is a `Renderable` and can be one or more views in a logical grouping, such as a RecyclerView and FloatingActionButton, or TabLayout and ViewPager.
 The `UiView` provides a `publish(UiViewEvent) -> Unit` function which will pass events to the `UiViewModel`.

-The `UiController` has only one job, which is to synchronously handle `UiControllerEvents`.
-These events are published by the `UiViewModel` and are generally one-off operations which do not affect what is rendered on screen, such as navigation or alerts.

-These three pieces come together to make a component via `createComponent(Bundle?, LifecycleOwner, UiViewModel, vararg UiViewState, (UiControllerEvent) -> Unit) -> StateSaver`.
+These three pieces come together to make a component via `UiViewModel.bindController(Bundle?, LifecycleOwner, vararg UiViewState, (UiViewEvent) -> Unit) -> StateSaver`.
 It takes a saved instance state bundle, a lifecycle owner, and then your component members.
 What it returns for use is a `StateSaver` class, which has one function called `saveState(Bundle)` which takes a `Bundle` and will save any requested state bits to it.
-For most expected setups, `createComponent` is called in `Activity.onCreate` or `Fragment.onViewCreated` and the `StateSaver.saveState(Bundle)` is called in `onSaveInstanceState(Bundle)`.
+For most expected setups, `UiViewModel.bindController` is called in `Activity.onCreate` or `Fragment.onViewCreated` and the `StateSaver.saveState(Bundle)` is called in `onSaveInstanceState(Bundle)`.
 This means that, while not required, pydroid-arch generally recommends that you treat your Android Activities and Fragments as component controllers.